DerekCuevas/avowal/README.md

 # Validation
 Super lightweight zero dependency optionally asynchronous JavaScript form validation.

+An arbitrary number of form inputs can be validated that require asynchronous validation (ex.
+AJAX) while avoiding race conditions and other common pitfalls.
 Work in Progress (see Todo).
+Detailed documentation is in the doc/ directory.

 ## Setup
 Clone or 'npm install' this repository.